ResFactory/r2/lib/sql/render/README.md

 - [ ] See if
       [Database Change and Version Control for Teams](https://www.bytebase.com/_nuxt/img/main.a176dc4.webp) makes sense as a generator target.
-- [ ] Learn from [DataHub](https://datahubproject.io/docs/features) about how to
-      document and manage meta data ('data governance') artifacts and incorporate appropriate governance capabilities.
-These are DataHub features we should understand and perhaps push into DataHub:
-  - [ ] Tracing lineage across platforms, datasets, pipelines, charts, etc.
-  - [ ] Context about related entities across lineage
-  - [ ] Capture and maintain institutional knowledge using folksonomic identifiers (tags) and taxonomies
-  - [ ] Asset ownership by users and/or user groups
-  - [ ] Fine-Grained Access Control with Policies
-  - [ ] Metadata quality & usage analytics
 - [ ] Integrate strategies from the following into the code generated by RF:
   - [ ] [Lesser Known PostgreSQL Features](https://hakibenita.com/postgresql-unknown-features)
   - [ ] [GitLab Migration Style Guide](https://docs.gitlab.com/ee/development/migration_style_guide.html)